msb/msb.github.io/songs-sung.md

 title: Songs sung by Cambridge Ukulele
 ---

+### Songs sung by Cambridge Ukulele on 26/10/2025

+- All My Loving - The Beatles
+- Alright - Supergrass
+- 99 Red Chameleons Out Of Hell
+- All About You - McFly
+- Will You Still Love Me Tomorrow - The Shirelles
+- With A Little Help From My Friends - The Beatles
+- You Can't Hurry Love - The Supremes
+- Hand In My Pocket - Alanis Morissette
+- Friday I'm in Love - The Cure
+- Folsom Prison Blues - Johnny Cash
+- Fell In Love With a Girl - The White Stripes
+- Fields Of Gold - Sting
+- Faith - George Michael
+- Wild Mountain Thyme - Traditional
+- Wicked Game - Chris Isaak
+- Why Don't We Start from Here - Lucy Spraggan
+- Why Does it Always Rain on Me - Travis
+- Time After Time - Cindy Lauper
+- Till There Was You - The Beatles
+- Tide is High, The - Blondie
+- They're Red Hot - Robert Johnson
+- She's Electric - Oasis
+- Red Red Wine - Neil Diamond
+- Bare Necessities, The - P Harris & B Reitherman
+- Blitzkrieg Bop - The Ramones
+- Lady Madonna - The Beatles
+- No Surprises - Radiohead
+- Dakota - Stereophonics

 ### Songs sung by Cambridge Ukulele on 12/10/2025

 - Summer In The City - The Lovin' Spoonful